Welcome message from St. Joseph's Institution International

 SJI International has a wide selection of food available from 9am - 3pm in the centrally situated open-air canteen.
-Selections include Western and Asian Set meals, vegetarian options, chicken rice, Indonesian food, as well as sandwiches, steamed buns and snacks, and a large selection of fruit and beverages.
+Selections include Western and Asian Set meals, vegetarian options, chicken rice, Indonesian food, as well as sandwiches, fruits, steamed buns and snacks, and a large selection of fruit and beverages.

 |Extracurricular activities or clubs offered||

 Students in the Elementary school start CCAs from Prep 2, where they are offered a curated selection of CCAs to begin their enrichment journey.
 In Grades 1-6, the students are offered a vast array of CCAs from the fields of Sports, Visual Arts, Performing Arts, Academics, Environment and Sustainability, Digital Technology, Martial Arts and Robotics.
 Catechism classes are offered through the CCA programme.

 Children can represent the school through the ACSIS sports on offer.
 Our Musical enrichment opportunities have grown substantially in 2022.
 We have a large Elementary School Orchestra, a Choir, and both a string ensemble, and a guitar ensemble.
 We also offer in-school music tuition through our ITP programme on instruments including, guitar, drums, violin, piano, cello, flute, clarinet, trumpet, and saxophone.
 We also offer voice coaching.